serverpod/serverpod_docs/docs/05-concepts/01-working-with-endpoints.md

 :::info

-You can pass the `--watch` flag to `serverpod generate` to watch for changed files and generate code when needed continuously.
+You can pass the `--watch` flag to `serverpod generate` to watch for changed files and generate code whenever your source files are updated.
 This is useful during the development of your server.

 :::